CloudBoost/developers/en/query/basicqueries.md

 query.greaterThan('age', 10);
 query.find({
   success: function(list){
     //list is an array of CloudObjects
   },
   error: function(error) {
     //Error in retrieving the data.
   }
 });
 ```
 </span>

-If you want to **OR** a query, You can :
+If you want to **OR** a query, you can:

 ==JavaScript==
 <span class="js-lines" data-query="or">